spikedoanz/spikedoanz.github.io/content/index.md

 ---

-it's present day, present time.

 heya, i'm spike, ml researcher by day, neet at night.

-if you've gotten this far, stay a little, come say hi. i'll be here all day.
+if you've gotten this far, stay a little, come [say hi](x.com/spikedoanz). i'll be here all day.

 ### post ###